Tirzepatide for Weight Loss

 Who Should Not Take Tirzepatide

-- Personal or family history of medullary thyroid carcinoma (MTC)
+- Personal or family history of a type of thyroid cancer called medullary thyroid carcinoma (MTC)

-- Multiple Endocrine Neoplasia syndrome type 2 (MEN 2)
+- A rare condition called Multiple Endocrine Neoplasia syndrome type 2 (MEN 2)

-- Pregnancy or planning to become pregnant
+- Pregnancy or planning to become pregnant (stop at least 1 month before conception)

-- Severe gastrointestinal disease
+- Severe stomach or intestinal disease

 Noticeable decrease in hunger and food noise.
 Some patients report reduced cravings for high-calorie foods specifically.